Are You Thinking Of Buying A Second Home?

 Most lenders will only offer joint mortgages for second properties to 2 people, but some lenders will allow up to 4, especially if you’re taking out a mortgage for an investment property.
 John Charcol can recommend lenders who offer mortgages to multiple people.

-Ultimately, anyone is eligible to apply for a second house mortgage providing they can afford the monthly repayments, meet the minimum deposit and have a decent track record.
+Ultimately, anyone is eligible to apply for a mortgage for a second home providing they can afford the monthly repayments, meet the minimum deposit and have a decent track record.

-Some lenders will have tighter restrictions on who they give second property mortgages to.
-Our team can put you in touch with specialist lenders who have experience with situations like yours.
-Call us on 0344 346 3672 to speak with an adviser today.
+Some lenders will have tighter restrictions on whom they give second property mortgages to.
+Our team can put you in touch with specialist lenders who have experience with situations just like yours.
+Call us on 0330 433 2927 to speak with an adviser today.

 What Are the Mortgage Requirements for Buying a Second Home?

-Second home mortgages don’t have the same qualifying requirements as regular residential mortgages because they come with greater financial risk for the lender.
-When you apply for a second mortgage, prospective lenders weigh up how much you already pay towards your existing mortgage to make sure you can afford another property.
-Most lenders require a deposit of at least 15% of the property value and charge higher interest rates.
+The mortgages you get on second homes don’t have the same qualifying requirements as regular residential mortgages because they come with greater financial risk for the lender.
+When you apply for one, prospective lenders weigh up how much you already pay towards your existing mortgage to make sure you can afford another mortgage.
+Second home mortgage rates can sometimes be higher and most lenders require a deposit of at least 15% of the property value.

 How Much Deposit Do I Need to Put Down for a Second Home?

-Generally, a 15% deposit is enough to secure a second property mortgage.
-However, if you have a larger deposit, you’ll not only find it easier to take out a mortgage as you’ll have more to choose from, you’ll also have access to better rates and possibly be able to have the mortgage on an interest-only basis.
+Generally, most lenders need a 15% deposit from you to secure a mortgage for a second property.
+Nonetheless, if you have a larger deposit, you’ll not only find it easier to take out a mortgage as you’ll have more to choose from, you’ll also have access to better rates and possibly be able to have the mortgage on an interest-only basis.

 Can I Get a Second Mortgage if I’m Older?

 There’s no official age limit for obtaining a second mortgage, however some mortgage lenders set their own age limits.
-Even if you’re below the maximum age for a mortgage, a lender could use how old you are to determine your mortgage duration.
-For instance, if you’re 65 and want a second property mortgage, you may have to repay the mortgage within 10 years rather than 30-35 years.
+Even if you’re below the maximum age for a mortgage, a lender could use how old you are to determine your mortgage duration - e.g. if you’re 65 and want a mortgage, you may have to repay it within 10 years rather than 30 - 35 years.
 This many not be a problem if the mortgage is interest-only but if it’s a repayment then a short term will increase the monthly cost significantly.

 Can I Remortgage to Buy a Second Property?

-Remortgaging your first property to buy a second property can be a smart move if you have enough equity in your first home.
+Remortgaging your current property to raise the funds to buy a second property can be a smart move if you have enough equity in your first home.
 Bear in mind that lenders will still want to make sure you can handle the higher remortgage payments on your income.